 There are a ton of different options out there to get a physical address for your mail (that you can operate remotely).

-You can use a tool like VirtualPost Mail or doola provides a US mailing address as part of their package.
+You can use a tool like VirtualPost Mail, or doola provides a US mailing address as part of its package.

 Can I apply for an EIN online?

 What is the overall process to apply for an EIN?

 What is the latest timeline or how long will it take to get an EIN back?